Q: What Is Concurrent Filing?

 Q: Will Concurrent Filing of an I-485 Result in a Faster Grant of Permanent Resident Status?

 A: Not always.
-Because of constantly-changing processing times at the Service Centers and the dozens of consular posts which handle applications for immigrant visas, it is impossible to generally state that concurrent processing is always faster, or always slower, than consular immigrant processing.
+Because of constantly-changing processing times and procedures at the Service Centers and Field Offices, it is impossible to generally state that concurrent filing will result in faster adjudication.

 Q: If Concurrent Filing Is Not Used, Will It Delay the I-140 Adjudication?